KingWaffleIII/KingWaffleIII/README.md

 - **[AntiProcrastinator](https://github.com/KingWaffleIII/AntiProcrastinator)**, a Python script that yells at you for doing things you shouldn't be.

 ### WIP
+- A C++ text-based game engine.
+- **Botuser**, a program that allows you to use a Discord bot like a normal user account.
 - **Kommander**, a Rust program executes keybinds using your voice.
-- A C++ text-based game engine.

 ## Contact
 Email: waffle@planetwaffle.net